cinnData/PythonBootcamp/[PY-02] Starting with Python.md

 The characters contained in a string can be the (English) alphanumeric characters, but also **special characters** like white space, punctuation, etc. Other symbols, like emoticons, can also appear in your data, specially in social networks data.
 Besides that, you can also manage letters from other languages (Spanish, Portuguese, etc) or alphabets (Cyrillic, hiragana, etc), and even ideographs (such as Han characters).

 There is a basic set of 128 characters, called the **ASCII characters**, which are encoded as numbers (from 0 to 127) in the same way by all the computers.
-They include the English letters (without accents), the numbers, basic punctuation (not curly quote marks or long dashes), white space, **control characters** such as the new line, represented in many computer languages (including Python) as `\n`, and other symbols familiar to you, such as the dollar (`$`) and the hash (`#`) symbols.
+They include the English letters (without accents), the numbers, basic punctuation (but not curly quote marks or long dashes), white space, **control characters** such as the new line, represented in many computer languages (including Python) as `\n`, and other symbols familiar to you, such as the dollar (`$`) and the hash (`#`) symbols.
 The complete list can be easily found in Internet.

 Non-ASCII characters can be encoded by different computers or different text editors in different ways.
 If you capture string data on your own, you will probably find some of these characters in your data.
 Even when the documents are expected to be in English, they can be contaminated by other languages: Han characters, German dieresis, Spanish eñe, etc.